 Building safety is a broad term that includes building management and the maintenance of its facilities which could include maintenance of fire alarm systems, lifts, cleaning - both internal and external, and other facilities within a building.
-Each building is different, therefore both the building owner and those responsible for building management should work together to identify the building safety requirements for a particular building.
+Each building is different, therefore both the building owner and those responsible for building management should work together to identify the building safety requirements for a particular building, This guideline applies to buildings with fewer than 30 floors.